-Given the increasing flows of people visiting Alberobello's Municipality every year and the severe shortage of parking spaces, the availability of public parking areas has emerged as an issue of serious concern [34].
+Given the increasing flows of people visiting Alberobello's Municipality every year and the severe shortage of parking spaces, the availability of public parking areas has emerged as an issue of serious concern for the local policy makers [36].

-The decision-making context under analysis represents a complex territorial system since being a UNESCO site means that conflicting needs coexist in the same area, i.e. conservation and protection needs as well as new development needs [34].
+The decision-making context under analysis represents a complex territorial system since being a UNESCO site means that conflicting needs coexist in the same area, i.e. conservation and protection needs as well as new development needs [36].
 The present situation is indeed characterized by heavy traffic problems, roads overcrowded with unregulated parking, high levels of pollution, negative aesthetic impacts and, overall, bad services to tourists and residents.
 Therefore, the Municipality carried out a technical study and identified five different locations as suitable sites to host a new parking area (Figure 1).